-CASE STUDY EXAMPLE: US Army Corps of
+CASE STUDY EXAMPLE: US Army Corps of BIM Champion/Manager

-BIM Champion/Manager

-The BIM Champion/Manager each organization on the project team plays a critical role information communication and and will influence the sharing, success of the project in either a positive or a negative way.
+The BIM Champion/Manager for each organization on the project team plays а critical role in information communication and and will influence the sharing, success of the project in either a positive or a negative way.
 It is beneficial to require each project team to designate an individual to operate as the BIM Champion for the project.
 They will serve as the primary BIM contact and will be the responsible party for each of the project team's BIM coordination needs. as well as supporting development and revision of the BIM Execution Plan.
 Project Some potential responsibilities mav include:

-- 1. Contribution to the development and compliance of the BIM Project Execution Plan. - 2.
-Management of the quality of BIM model(s) and facility information. - 3.
-Timely sharing of model and data, as defined in the BIM Project Execution Plan. - 4.
-Participation in applicable coordination meetings, as defined in the BIM Project Execution Plan.
+- Contribution to the development and compliance of the BIM Project Execution Plan. - 2.
+Management of the quality of BIM model(s) and facility information. - Timely sharing of model and data, as defined in the BIM Project Execution Plan.